Installation Guide

 </form>Step 4: Results Page HTML

-Add this HTML on the /search-results page using a Webflow Embed/custom code element, or recreate the layout natively and add the same attributes.
+Add this HTML on the /search-results page using an HTML/custom-code block, or recreate the layout natively and add the same attributes.

 <div data-fs-results>